phoenix-rtos/phoenix-rtos-doc/building/windows.md

 # Windows

-For now, it is possible to build Phoenix-RTOS images for all targets and run `ia32-generic-qemu` on Windows using `Cygwin` or `WSL`.
+For now, it is possible to build Feniks-RTOS images for all targets and run `ia32-generic-qemu` on Windows using `Cygwin` or `WSL`.
 Running the rest of targets is under development.

 ## Cygwin